oviva-ag/ehealthid-relying-party/README.md

 sequenceDiagram
     participant app as Mobile App
     participant idp as Your IDP
-    participant rp as Relyin Party
+    participant rp as Relying Party
     participant secIdp as Sectoral IDP
     participant fedmaster as Federation Master
     app ->> idp: login